 - Do not enter multiple emails in the Email field; instead, use the Email 2 field for a second address (if any).

-- Note that when a review is released for publication, it is the Contact Person's primary email address that will be published in The Cochrane Library.
+- Note that when a review is released for publication, the Contact Person's primary email address and secondary email address (if any) will be published in The Cochrane Library.

 - Home page/web addresses